-Mississippi Riverfront of Saint Paul, MN near Xcel Energy Center; Photo Credit: Pixabay
+Mississippi Riverfront of Saint Paul, MN near Xcel Energy Center; Photo credit: Pixabay

 Only 48 hours in St. Paul?
 No problem.
 You’ll want to find time in your Twin Cities weekend itinerary for these fabled favorites.
 You may not know it, but the city has roots steeped in history, including formerly being called “Pig’s Eye” — though it’s an unflattering nickname derived from a booze peddler, NOT from pork!

-Xcel Energy Center – Catch the Wild as they take on an opposing team for the puck drop or see a favorite performer.
-This venue is a little more intimate but doesn’t lack luxury.
+Xcel Energy CenterCatch the Wild as they take on an opposing team for the puck drop or see a favorite performer.
+This venue is intimate but doesn’t lack luxury.
 If you want to view your power plays from a posh perch, grab a ticket in a box suite and enjoy a slightly warmer, cozier experience.

-Science Museum of MN – If you want to spend a few hours letting the middle school-aged kids have a blast and learn a bit too, this is the place to be.
-To be sure, grown ups and kids of all ages marvel at dinosaur skeletons and even the smallest tykes can appreciate the musical staircase.
-Everything is pretty “hands-on” and it’s easy to sink a few hours into this outing, but it’s well-worth your time.
+Science Museum of MNIf you want to spend a few hours letting the middle school-aged kids have a blast and learn a bit too, this is the place to be.
+To be sure, grown-ups and kids of all ages marvel at dinosaur skeletons and even the smallest tykes can appreciate the musical staircase.
+Everything is pretty “hands-on” and it’s easy to sink a few hours into this outing, but it’s well worth your time.
 Furthermore, the Mississippi National River and Recreation Area Visitor Center is located in the lobby of the Science Center.
-It’s free to dive in to the splendor of our Great River.
+It’s free to dive into the splendor of our Great River.

 Just a Little Bit Further

 The MN History Center is right at about the one-mile mark from downtown.
 The rotating exhibits are incredible and this Minnesota Historical Society site encourages you to “start seeing history.”
 It is worth the extra walk.
 You want to hit your steps anyway, right?
-Some exhibits have included Chocolate, Prohibition, The Year 1968, and upcoming First Avenue, to name a few notables.
-The kids will enjoy some of the interesting facts and displays, but this one is especially intriguing for those grown ups in the group who are history buffs.
+Some exhibits have included Chocolate, Prohibition, The Year 1968, and the upcoming First Avenue, to name a few notables.
+The kids will enjoy some of the interesting facts and displays, but this one is especially intriguing for those grown-ups in the group who are history buffs.

 Saint Paul Stops – Beyond Downtown

-If you have the ability to get a ride, or if you’re road tripping with your own wheels, these two sites are fantastic for those who aren’t limited to sites within walking distance of home base.
+If you have the ability to get a ride, or if you’re road-tripping with your own wheels, these two sites are fantastic for those who aren’t limited to sites within walking distance of home base.

 Como Park Zoo and Conservatory – This is an all-time favorite stop for our family.
-There is no set charge, so donate what you feel you’re able.
+There is no set charge, so donate what you can.
 Most of all, we love that this facility is part of the community and the kids enjoy stuffing bills into the glass cubes manned by volunteers at the entry.
 With polar bears and African hoofed animals, it’s a fabulous respite, especially during winter.
 Make it a stop on your list if you’re able!

-Salmon and Asparagus with Beets and Blackberries at the upscale Citizen restaurant in-house at the InterContinental Riverfront Saint Paul; Photo Credit: Amanda Williams
+Salmon and Asparagus with Beets and Blackberries at the upscale Citizen restaurant in-house at the InterContinental Riverfront Saint Paul.
+Photo credit: Amanda Williams

 Where to Eat in Only 48 Hours in Saint Paul

 Tongue in Cheek – Offering brunch, Tongue in Cheek is a great stop for sample-sized cocktails and finer dining.
-Definitely more geared toward grown-ups, this is a modern, trendy eatery in your weekend fun!
+Definitely more geared toward grown-ups, this is a modern, trendy eatery for your weekend fun!

 Mississippi River near Saint Paul, Minnesota – a great place to spend part of a Twin Cities weekend itinerary!
-Photo Credit: Pixabay.
+Photo credit: Pixabay.

 Twin Cities Weekend Itinerary – Winter’s Best